Overview

 Common symptoms

 Mental health syndromes can exhibit a wide range of symptoms that can differ from person to person.
-This variation can be attributed to multiple factors, including an individual's genetic makeup, environment, and life experiences.
-Consequently, it may not be unusual for two individuals with the same diagnosis4 to present vastly different symptom profiles, making it challenging to establish a universal set of symptoms for any given condition.
+This syndrome variation can be attributed to multiple factors, including an individual's genetic makeup, environment, and life experiences.
+Consequently, it may not be unusual for two individuals with the same diagnosis4 to present vastly different symptom profiles, making it challenging to establish a universal set of symptoms for any given syndrome.

 • Consistent sadness or despair